 On the other hand, one notable development last year was the interest in clean meat by existing meat producers like Tyson and Cargill, which both invested in clean meat startups.
 This trend might continue in 2019, but Ricardo San Martin, a UC Berkeley professor who teaches a course on clean meat, says that in addition to meat producers, we should hope for upcoming investments by companies that already have research capacity in adjacent biotech fields.
 “Big pharmaceutical companies that are used to scaling and working with similar materials - having them in play is different than Tyson buying a share where it has an economic interest,” he said.

 Overall, though, San Martin agrees with Zaim that the most pressing challenge for clean meat in 2019 might just be its market viability.
 He offered a word of caution for the optimistic Silicon Valley biotech crowd, many of whom are supporting startups for clean fish, chicken, and beef.
 “Silicon Valley itself is a bubble, and clean meat is a bubble within that bubble,” he sys.
 “In 2019, I would love to see more studies by independent researchers asking what conditions are necessary for people to make a shift to eating clean meat.
 Changing behaviors is hard.
 Changing eating behaviors is even harder.”
 It’s not a prediction, but it’s a hope, and a good one to lead us into the new year.

-News Fellows Ezra Sassaman and Greg Veitch contributed reporting for this article.
+Monica Stanton is a News Fellow for Stone Pier Press.
+News Fellows Ezra Sassaman and Greg Veitch also contributed reporting for this article.